ceruleanotter/Test-Flatten/code_steps/lesson_/exercise_01/exercise-some-exercise/README.md

 # BranchFlattening

-This is the content for starting exercise one.
+This is the solution to exercise 1.